Termot/keyboard_gui/README.md

-# keyboard
+# keyboard_gui

-Приложение для отслеживания количества нажатых клавиш на клавиатуре
+An application for tracking the number of keys pressed on the keyboard